GoIntegro/hateoas-bundle/README.md

 If you don't want security at all, just configure a single voter accepting anything that implements `GoIntegro\Bundle\HateoasBundle\JsonApi\ResourceEntityInterface`.
 Not the best advice ever, though.

+There is an unresolved [issue related to access control and pagination](https://github.com/GoIntegro/hateoas-bundle/issues/10).

 Ghosts
 ------